Reading in KS2

 “Never trust anyone who has not brought a book with them.” – Lemony Snicket, author of ‘The Series of Unfortunate Events

 At Illogan Primary School, we strive to develop enthusiasm, confidence, and a clear understanding for literacy in all its forms.
-We are passionate about reading and the legacy that reading for pleasure can have on our pupil’s journey through life after they leave us.
+We are passionate about reading and the legacy that reading for pleasure can have on our pupil’s journey through life.
 We believe that competency and enjoyment of reading is key to opening the gateway for independent learning and therefore, reading is treated with high value, and as a priority by all staff at Illogan.

 In KS2, the children build upon their reading and comprehension skills through whole class reading lessons.
 Each half term the class read a new text.
-Whilst reading the text, the teachers and children discuss the vocabulary, make predictions, explain what they know and why and find answers to questions within the text.
+Whilst reading the text, the teachers and children discuss the vocabulary, make predictions, read chorally, in pairs or independently.
+They show their understanding of texts, through discussion and comperehension questioning.

 By exposing pupils to high-quality children’s literature, it allows our setting to foster rich learning environments where reading, vocabulary and comprehension skills can thrive.
 Through these environments, we aim to inspire our pupils to engage with reading positively whilst also supporting their development as lifelong readers and learners.

-We use high quality engaging texts which have been carefully chosen to offer our learners a varied diet of new enterprising author texts which inform our pupils on our ever-increasing diverse culture, whilst also revisiting key children’s classics which every reader should experience as they progress through any curriculum.
-Books are carefully linked and interwoven into our wider curriculum to enhance and inform our pupils wider lessons.
+We use high quality engaging texts which have been carefully chosen to offer our learners a diverse selection of new texts from inspiring authors, alongside classics, which every reader should experience as they progress through any curriculum.

-At Illogan, we aim to expose our students to a range of genres and authors allowing for every reader to develop an affinity with texts they would not necessarily select or be familiar with from Highstreet stores selections, therefore ensuring that our pupils receive a broad and balanced reading curriculum.
+At Illogan, we aim to expose our students to a range of genres and authors allowing for every reader to develop an affinity with texts that they would not necessarily select, or be familiar with from highstreet stores selections: therefore ensuring that our pupils receive a broad and balanced reading curriculum.

 Our curriculum provides opportunities for our pupils to foster empathy, debate, enquire, wrestle with moral righteousness and challenge stereotypes whilst also reflecting on vocabulary choices and the authors writing style to deepen our children’s understanding of literature in all its forms.
 Books are a catalyst in all aspects of our English curriculum and is prioritised through daily lessons to develop our pupils into successful speakers, wonderful writers, and reflective readers.